-Once you board, take control of your environment…in the age of space squeeze, secure your space.
-Create your own little bubble of defensible personal space to gain some measure of cognitive control: 86 all the seat-back magazines and stuff (an extra inch) and make sure your carry-on items aren’t under the seat in front of you—you will need all the leg room possible.
-I have been known to disappear and cocoon myself for long flights by throwing a blanket over my head.
+Once you board, take control of your environment…in the age of space squeeze—secure your space.
+Create your own little bubble of defensible personal space to gain some measure of cognitive control: 86 all the seat-back magazines & unwanted stuff (gaining a precious extra inch) & make sure your carry-on items aren’t under the seat in front of you—you will need all the leg room possible.
+I have been known to disappear & cocoon myself by throwing a blanket over my head.
 Puff, everything disappears.
 And to help avoid getting sick on planes, use alcohol wipes to sanitize surfaces like armrests & tray tables.
 FYI: The latches on lavatory doors are known to be germ-friendly

-If you wear a watch, after boarding adjust it to your destination’s time and start thinking that time: eat and sleep accordingly—it will help reduce the effects of jet-lag.
+If you wear a watch after boarding, adjust it immediately to your destination’s time & start thinking in that time zone: eat & sleep accordingly—it will help reduce the effects of jetlag.

-Only eat when you are hungry, not whenever unidentified free food you did not order is slopped in front of you.
+Only eat when you are hungry, not when unidentified free food you did not order is slopped before you.
 And don’t overeat to keep jet bloat to a minimum.
-Better yet, eat only carb-rich foods: pastas, whole grain breads and oatmeal to make it easier to cope with jet-lag.
+Better yet, eat only carb-rich foods: pasta, whole grain bread & oatmeal to make it easier to cope with the coming jetlag.

-Avoid diuretics like caffeine and alcohol (dehydrating and disruptive of sleep pattern) and drink lots of water and/or electrolyte-rich solutions: juices, Gatorade, decaffeinated green tea.
+Stay properly hydrated: Avoid diuretics like caffeine & alcohol (dehydrating & disruptive of sleep patterns) & drink lots of water or electrolyte-rich solutions: juices, Gatorade, & decaffeinated green tea.

-Expect turbulence…always keep your seat belt fastened, albeit loosely fastened, and visible to flight attendants so they don’t wake you.
+Expect turbulence…always keep your seat belt fastened, albeit loosely fastened, and visible to flight attendants so they won’t wake you up.

-To avoid DVT, perform seat isometric exercises every hour or so: flex and stretch your legs to encourage blood flow—especially in your calves, roll your shoulders, wiggle your toes, do foot pumps and leg lifts, make ankle circles.
-Try seat yoga or walk and stretch on your way to the bathroom.
+To prevent DVTs, perform seat isometric exercises every hour or so: flex & stretch your legs to encourage blood flow—especially in your calves, wiggle your toes, do foot pumps & leg lifts, make ankle circles & roll your shoulders.
+Try seat yoga or walk & stretch on your way to the bathroom.

 Using sleep aids?
-Try natural melatonin, Tylenol PM or Benadryl before upgrading to knock-you-out-hard Ambien.
-Word to the wise: Don’t take before you are airborne at least 30-minutes, and if you do, make sure you have a window seat to avoid a drug-induced stupor.
+Try natural melatonin, Tylenol PM, or Benadryl before upgrading to knock-you-out-hard Ambien-like substances.
+Word to the wise: Don’t take before you are at least 30 minutes airborne.
+And if you do, make sure you have a window seat to avoid a drug-induced stupor.

-Finally, two things make me feel like a million bucks: brushing my teeth often and putting on fresh clean socks.
+Finally, two things always make me feel fresh & almost like a million bucks: brushing my teeth regularly & putting on fresh, clean socks.
 What’s yours?

-Remember Right View…to help keep your blood pressure low take deep breaths.
-Consider closing your eyes and meditating a little—find a peaceful place.
+Remember Right View… and take deep breaths to help keep your blood pressure in check.
+Consider closing your eyes & meditating a little—find a peaceful place.

-Before final descent, prepare for your arrival—don’t be a travel zombie: visit the bathroom to void, moisturize, freshen-up and brush your teeth.
-Have all your necessary arrival paperwork completed.
-Before deplaning, check and re-check to make sure you haven’t forgotten anything: passport √, paperwork √, purse/wallet √ and comfort kit √.
+Before the final descent, prepare for your arrival—don’t be a travel zombie: visit the bathroom to void, moisturize, freshen up & brush your teeth.
+Make sure all your necessary arrival paperwork is completed.
+Then, before deplaning, check & recheck to ensure you haven’t forgotten anything: passport ✓, paperwork ✓, purse/wallet ✓, carry-on ✓, comfort kit ✓.